Change of Address (Krokus album)

-Change of Address is the ninth studio album by the Swiss hard rock band Krokus, and is largely seen to be their least successful.
+Change of Address is the ninth studio album by Swiss hard rock band Krokus, and is largely seen as their least successful.
 It has been described as "plainly one of the worst efforts" from Krokus, and the band's website claims that they and their musical style were put under too much pressure from their record company.
 Unsurprisingly, Krokus changed their record label for their next studio album, Heart Attack.

 The album features drummer Jeff Klaven's former Cobra bandmate, Tommy Keiser, joining on bass, enabling Mark Kohler to return to his original position on rhythm guitar.

-Andrew T of N.Y. metal band Blackout filled in for Kohler on select dates during this tour, including a stint replacing Bon Jovi as openers on Judas Priest's 1986 arena tour.
+Andrew T of metal band Blackout filled in for Kohler on select dates during this tour, including a stint replacing Bon Jovi as openers on Judas Priest's 1986 arena tour.
 Unusually, Krokus rarely played any songs from the then current album when opening for Priest.

 Track listing

-All songs by Fernando von Arb, Jeff Klaven, Marc Storace, except where noted.
+All tracks are written by Fernando von Arb, Jeff Klaven and Marc Storace except where noted.